 In accordance with federal law and Texas A&M University System Regulation 08.01.01 Civil Rights Compliance (System Regulation 08.01.01) and WTAMU Civil Rights Compliance 08.01.01.W1 (www.wtamu.edu/rules) prohibits discrimination and harassment including sexual assault, dating violence, domestic violence, stalking, (as those terms are defined for the purposes of the Clery Act) and/or related retaliation.
-The following are statements of policy that address discrimination, harassment (including, but not limited to, sexual harassment) and sex-
+The following are statements of policy that address discrimination, harassment (including, but not limited to, sexual harassment and sexbased misconduct), complicity, and retaliation.
+The policies apply whether this conduct occurs on or off campus and when notice of potential misconduct is received by the university.